ColinGilbert/simple-anim-graph/README.md

-This is a simplified version of anim-graph-rs, [https://www.github.com/colingilbert/anim-graph-rs] my other Rust animgraph library.
+This is a simplified version of anim-graph-rs, my other Rust animgraph library (https://www.github.com/colingilbert/anim-graph-rs).
 It is intended to be the one that gets worked on moving forward.

 Uses ozz-animation under the hood.
 Currently a work-in-progress.